exploratory-io/book/terms.md

 - You are actively publishing your works on their media outlets such as web sites.
 - Exploratory reserves the right to decline your qualification for Community edition any time if you are not satisfying the above criteria.

-### Business Edition for Startups

-To be qualified for Startup discount:
-- You have to be a founder or employee of the startup which has incorporated less than three years ago and number of the total employees should not exceed more than 50.
-- You provide a valid company's name and URL.
-- Exploratory reserves the right to decline your qualification for Startup plan any time if you are not satisfying the above criteria.

 ## B. Payment, Refunds, Upgrading and Downgrading Terms

 All paid plans must enter a valid payment account.
 Free accounts are not required to provide payment account information.